Biophysics, Structural Biology

 California Institute of Technology

-Dr. Rees is also Roscoe Gilkey Dickinson Professor of Chemistry and Dean of Graduate Studies at the California Institute of Technology, and an adjunct professor of physiology at the University of California, Los Angeles, School of Medicine.
+Dr. Rees is also Roscoe Gilkey Dickinson Professor of Chemistry and Dean of Graduate Studies at the California Institute of Technology.

 Douglas Rees is interested in the molecular mechanisms of bioenergetic processes, using x-ray crystallography and functional approaches.
 When he first started in protein x-ray crystallography in the mid-1970s, however, the future of this field didn't look bright.